LucaFilipozzi/keycloak-extensions/login-event-listener-provider/README.md

     - `$KEYCLOAK_HOME/themes/<theme>/email/messages/messages_en.properties` containing
        ```
       passwordExpiringSubject=Your password is expiring soon!
-      passwordExpiringBody=Your password in realm {0} is expiring in {1} day(s).
+      passwordExpiringBodyText=Your password in realm {0} is expiring in {1} day(s).
 Please log in and update your password before it expires.
       passwordExpiringBodyHtml=<p>Your password in realm {0} is expiring in {1} day(s).
 Please log in and update your password before it expires.</p>
       ```
    - `$KEYCLOAK_HOME/themes/<theme>/email/html/password-expiring.ftl` containing